g-male/darin-portfolio/content/capturing/video/friends-and-neighbors-promo.md

 postyear: "2022"
 contentdesc: video
 ---
-Made to promote Friends and Neighbors Pop-up hosted at the Knock Twice Studio.
+Made to promote Friends and Neighbors Pop-up hosted at the Knock Twice Studio, Toronto.
+Starring Cyrel, Lin, Danny, Kurt, Leo, and Guy.